An important acknowledgement and update announcement from the Board of Psychedelic Medicine and Therapies to our valued community

 We also understand that the certification exam and credentialing process needs to be inclusive of a diverse array of medical and mental health disciplines as well as indigenous and ancestral wisdom and practices within the larger psychedelic ecosystem.
 Therefore, we are adding testing and DEI consultants and SMEs to ensure that the certification exam includes the essential content needed to achieve these goals.

 In January, Keeno Ahmed-Jones joined BPMT to support our efforts in test assessment and measurement.
 Keeno is a curriculum and assessment development expert with a Masters in Sociology and Education Policy from Teachers College at Columbia University.
 She has led policy, advocacy, communications and government relations strategies to help close the opportunity gap for historically underserved and marginalized populations.
-She oversaw the strategic planning for the High School Equivalency (HSE) exam for the Regents Research Fund (RRF) in New York.
-Her work as a diversity, equity and inclusion consultant combines a lifelong commitment to social justice with expertise in organizational development, program evaluation and community engagement on how to meaningfully implement culturally competent practices and advance DEI values with integrity and care in testing.
+As a Fellow at the Regents Research Fund, she oversaw the strategic planning and implementation of the High School Equivalency (HSE) exam for New York State.
+Her work as a diversity, equity and inclusion consultant combines a lifelong commitment to social justice with expertise in organizational development, program evaluation and community engagement.
 Keeno is also a founding member of BPMT’s DEI Committee and will ensure DEI is implemented throughout the test development process.

 Once again, the entire BPMT team wants to thank you for your support during this period of transition.
 We recognize that this process has been tumultuous, and we appreciate your patience and understanding as we work to improve the organization and its processes.
 We are committed to ensuring that BPMT is an inclusive and equitable organization that reflects the diversity of the communities it serves, and that our certification exam and policies are of the highest quality and integrity.
 We value your experience and knowledge, and we look forward to continuing to work together towards a better future for psychedelic medicine and therapies.